LiyaoTang/My-Notes/Robotics/AI for Robotics/Artificial Intelligence for Robotics.md

 ### Sensor

 - Camera

   - 2D perspective detection $\Rightarrow$ 3D vision to map back to 3D

 - Lidar
   - point cloud, usually detect in 3D-space
   - distance, height measured for each point

 - Radar
   - point cloud, usually with on-chip processing (hence sparse)
   - speed measured for each point

+- Inertial Measurement Unit (IMU)

+  - Class

+    - low: several dollar, used in phone, error prone

+    - mid: ~thousand\$, used in vehicle, try to eliminate the error

+      (but still has the problem of error accumulation, especially after a long time)

+    - high: use in missle, satellite, >10 million\$, able to restrain the error in long-term

+  - Working Principles

+    - a known object kep inside \& its inertance would change the capacitance (by changing the gap)

+    - electricity signal used to estimate the true inertance (eliminate noise, e.g. accumulated error)

+      $\Rightarrow$ mesurea the acceleration in one direction

+    - a hanged metal slice form capacitance: positvely related to  angular velocity $w$

+  - Error Source

+    - origin-offset: non-zero output if when not accelrating or turning
+    - temprature: as affect the capcitance
+    - integration: need to perform $2$ integration to get the position (from acceleration)

 ### Detection